d-ries/linux-essentials/09_usersandpermissions/01_course.md

 teacher:x:1001:1001:Teacher Account:/home/teacher:/bin/bash
 ```

-?> All of the options that we can use can be found in the manpage by running `man usermod`.
+?> View the manpage of `usermod` for all possible options.
 ?> If we want to create a user that cannot be logged into, we can change it's shell to `/bin/false` or `/sbin/nologin`.
 The difference between these two is that `/sbin/nologin` gives a polite message that you cannot log in to this account before exiting.
 The option `/bin/false` directly exits without prompting anything.

 #### Setting user passwords